11-Day Italy Itinerary: Rome, Florence, Venice and the North

-I want to compile my 12-day itinerary from my recent trip to North and Central Italy in this post.
+I want to compile my 11-day itinerary from my recent trip through northern and central Italy in this post.
+It covers Rome, Florence, Venice and Milan, with day trips out to Cinque Terre, Siena, Pisa and Lake Como.

 Day 1: Rome